“Neither rain, nor snow, or sleet or storm, or tornadoes, or cold weather, dogs, alligators, or floods will stop me. I will go.”

 Mail, Boats, and Tourists

 Boat Pilot and White Water Mailman Hugh McGinnis wore this uniform cap while working for Jerry’s Rogue River Mail Boats, a postal contract company serving communities on the Rogue River in southern Oregon.
-The first official mail contract for this area introduced mail service in 1896.
+The first official mail contract for this area introduced mail service in the 1890s.
 The holders of the mail transport contract have changed over time.
 The route changed too.
 All transportation had been by boat until the early 1960s when a new road finally reached the Agness Post Office, about thirty miles upriver from Gold Beach.
 When this uniform was in use in the early 2000s, Jerry’s Rogue Jets company moved the mail by trucks in the wintertime and by jet boats in the summer when tourists traveled along with the mail.
 The cap and its embroidered patch show signs of weathering the conditions of working on rugged mail route.

 The Barefoot Mailmen

 Established in 1885, the barefoot mail route ran between Palm Beach and Miami, Florida, until 1892.
 A group known as the “Barefoot Mailmen” traveled the 68-mile route—28 miles by water and 40 along the sand.
 Before 1885, this route required steamboat and rail service, taking two months to deliver a letter.
 The barefoot route shortened that time to one week.

 Image, left to right: Margretta M. Pierce, Captain Hannibal D. Pierce, Andrew W. Garnett, James "Ed" Hamilton, Lillie E. Pierce, and Charles W Pierce.
 Andrew Garnett, James Hamilton, and Charles Pierce served as barefoot mailmen.
 Alligators, barracudas, or sharks allegedly killed Hamilton after a traveler took his boat and he was forced to swim.

 The Last Mule Train